HexeCalibre/NCBacoor/README.md

 ## Abstract 📝

 This research paper explores the development of an innovative Information Kiosk tailored for the Bacoor City Livelihood and Development Office.
-Leveraging the capabilities of HTML (Hypertext Markup Language) and Bootstrap, the kiosk is specially designed for tablet devices, aiming to streamline and enhance various administrative processes related to business registration and development.
-The comprehensive content of the kiosk includes features such as DTI (Department of Trade and Industry) business name registration, renewal, certification requests, issuance of certified true copies, FAQs (Frequently Asked Questions), cancellation procedures, business territorial scope upgrades, business name reconsideration, and support for barangay micro-business enterprises.
+Utilizing HTML (Hypertext Markup Language) and Bootstrap, the kiosk is specifically designed for tablet device to streamline administrative processes related to business registration and development.
+The kiosk's features include DTI (Department of Trade and Industry) business name registration, renewal, certification requests, issuance of certified true copies, FAQs (Frequently Asked Questions), cancellation procedures, business territorial scope upgrades, business name reconsideration, and support for barangay micro-business enterprises.

 The primary beneficiary of this Information Kiosk is the Bacoor City Livelihood and Development Office.
-By implementing this technological solution, the office aims to improve efficiency, reduce processing times, and provide more accessible and user-friendly services for businesses operating within the city.
-This research contributes to the field by showcasing a practical application of web technologies in a government setting, highlighting the potential impact of user-centric design and technology adoption for administrative processes.
+By implementing this technological solution, the office aims to enhance efficiency, reduce processing times, and provide more accessible and user-friendly services for businesses operating within the city.
+This research contributes to the field by demonstrating the practical application of web technologies in a government setting, emphasizing the impact of user-centric design and technology adoption for administrative processes.
 The findings of this study may serve as a valuable reference for similar initiatives in other local government units, fostering a more technology-driven and responsive public service landscape.

 ## Table of Contents 🌐